All cars depreciate, but some are worse than others

-The electrified Ford Fusion midsize sedan interrupts one trend – luxury sedans – and kicks off another.
-The plug-in Ford is the first eco-friendly vehicle on this list, but it won't be the last.
+The electrified Ford Fusion midsize sedan interrupts one trend – luxury sedans – and gets back to another.
+The plug-in Ford is the second eco-friendly vehicle on this list after the Chevy Volt, and it won't be the last.

-“Government incentives play a role in the steep depreciation of electric and plug-in hybrid vehicles as their resale value is based off their lower effective post-incentive sticker price,” said Ly.
+“Previous government incentives contribute to the steep depreciation of electric and plug-in hybrid vehicles because their resale value is based off their lower post-incentive sticker price,” said Ly

 Ford Fusion Information

 Acura RLX: 69.2%